 But, don’t limit yourself to thinking that subscription services are only for boxes and SaaS companies!
 There are plenty of ways to integrate the subscription business model into your business without sending anyone anything.

-For example, many hair salons are offering blowout subscriptions, with new company Vive emerging as a way to connect clients with hair salons via a subscription service.
+For example, many hair salons are offering blowout subscriptions.
 What could you bundle together for your customers on a monthly basis, and charge them a flat fee for?
 With the subscription business model, the possibilities are endless.

 Are you a fan of the subscription business trend?
 What kind of subscription service business would you like to start?
 Let me know on Twitter, or share this article on Facebook and tell us what you think!